Where is the Medoc, France?

 The wines of Medoc have very long ageing potential.
 Top wines can be kept for as long as 40-50 years.
 Many high-quality wines from the Medoc are best to be enjoyed in at least 10 years time.
 With ageing, tannins soften, you can enjoy smother, balanced wines with the finest aromas.

 How to Get from Bordeaux to the Medoc?

 Medoc Wineries by Car

 You can take D1 or D2 from Bordeaux or D5 from the Bay of Arcachon.
 The wineries of Margaux are the closest to Bordeaux, located within 25-30 minutes drive from the city, it may take you more than an hour to reach Saint-Estephe wineries that are further north.

 Road D2 passing through the Medoc is also known as the Route of the Chateaux since many Medoc wine estates are located along this road or close by.
 The D2 road is a narrow 2-lane road with some steep curves.
 The speed limit is mostly 50 kph (31 mph).

 D1 is wider and could be faster, however not as scenic.

 Most winery visits in Bordeaux require an advance appointment.
 You can select wineries to visit and build your itinerary using this Bordeaux Wineries List and Map.

-Keep in mind that not all Margaux wineries are open to the public.
+Keep in mind that not all Medoc wineries are open to the public.

 Top wineries such as Chateau Margaux require an appointment often a few months before your visit.